henryleberre/GT-UI/README.md

 ### 3-b) Modifying OSCAR's UI

-Our - minified and reduced thanks to [PurgeCSS](https://github.com/FullHuman/purgecss) - CSS library, and main content script get loaded whenever a user visits OSCAR, which loads an HTML template, which we fill the DOM's current elements after page loading.
+Our - minified and reduced thanks to [PurgeCSS](https://github.com/FullHuman/purgecss) - CSS library ([TailwindCSS](https://github.com/tailwindlabs/tailwindcss)), and main content script get loaded whenever a user visits OSCAR, which loads an HTML template, which we fill the DOM's current elements after page loading.
 Then, we simply replace the DOM with the previously created and filled template.
 We then apply some more logic to further improve the page's esthetics, prettifying menus, and class registration pages.

 ### 3-c) Build Process